gsidsid/ThinkStats2/project1/report1.md

 2. 'attend': How frequently does the respondent attend religious events?
 3. 'age': What is the respondent's age?

-The variables' relationships with conservativity are described in detail below, in order of how insightful I found understanding them.
+The variables' relationships with conservativity are described in detail below, in order of how insightful I found them.

 ### Attendance at religious events

 ![](figures/attend.jpg)

-This trend is strictly increasing.
-Explanation of the frequency tiers, which are somewhat logarithmic in nature.
+This was a variable I didn't expect to see in the data nearly as much as I did the others described here.
+There is a strictly

 ### Opinions on same-sex relationships